vjadhav702/PostgresqlConf/new-proposal.md

 SCP manages more than 2400 MT-PostgreSQL-as-a-Service instances across multiple IAASs.

-MT-PostgreSQL-as-a-Service is materialized in SCP by defining database as the Multi-Tenant-Unit whereby each tenant is encapsulated into a database.
+MT-PostgreSQL-as-a-Service is materialized in SCP by defining database as the Multi-Tenant-Unit(MTU) whereby each tenant is encapsulated into a database.
 Logical dbs in PostgreSQL provides clear advantages like isolation, extension enablement, connection control, higher security which makes it the ideal choice as MTU.

 ### Tenant Admission Control